Supporting men with mental health issues

 - Stress and pressure – expectation of being the breadwinner creating financial, employment and family pressures

-Recognising the signs of mental illness in one of your patients, as early as possible, is the first step towards them accessing support and help.
+Recognising the signs of mental illness, like male anxiety symptoms for example, as early as possible, is the first step towards them accessing support and help.
 Early diagnosis, intervention and treatment can improve outcomes, recovery and overall quality of life.

 Considering the differences across conditions